Underwood-Inc/strixun-stream-suite/docs/API_FRAMEWORK_TYPE_ENFORCEMENT_EXAMPLE.md

 ## The Problem

 Without type enforcement:
-- [ERROR] Have to manually check root config at runtime
+- ✗ Have to manually check root config at runtime
-- [ERROR] Easy to forget to include root fields
+- ✗ Easy to forget to include root fields
-- [ERROR] No compile-time safety
+- ✗ No compile-time safety
-- [ERROR] Refactoring is error-prone
+- ✗ Refactoring is error-prone

 ---

 ## The Solution: Type-Based Enforcement

 With TypeScript type system:
-- [OK] Root config enforced at compile-time
+- ✓ Root config enforced at compile-time
-- [OK] All responses automatically include root fields
+- ✓ All responses automatically include root fields
-- [OK] TypeScript ensures correctness
+- ✓ TypeScript ensures correctness
-- [OK] IDE autocomplete shows root fields
+- ✓ IDE autocomplete shows root fields
-- [OK] Refactoring is safe
+- ✓ Refactoring is safe

 ---